harshilkandoi/report-submission-template/PROJECT2-GRAMINDIA/GRAMINDIA (Week 2).md

 - **Schools**: Teachers teach in the schools and get paid for their teaching service.

-- **Construction workers**: people who provide the service of constructing houses
+- **Construction workers**: People who provide the service of constructing houses

 - **Clerks**: People who do administrative services